farcasterxyz/contracts/docs/docs.md

 An fname can exist in these states:

 - `invitable` - the name has never been minted, and can only be minted by the trusted caller
-- `registerable` - the name has never been minted and can be minted by anone
+- `registerable` - the name has never been minted and can be minted by anyone
 - `registered` - the name is registered to an address
 - `renewable` - the name's registration has expired and it can only be renewed by the owner
 - `biddable` - the name's registration has expired and it can be bid on by anyone